emranxec/KeepLearning/README.md

 >There are no constraints regarding the placement of the MQs.

->Just like webservices they can be anywhere and you can write and read from the Queue.
+>Just like webservices they can be anywhere, and you can write and read from the Queue.

 ##### Benefits of Message Queues
 - Better performance